Bizarre Royal Family Rumor Alleges that Prince Charles & Camilla Have A Son

 “I was very close to my grandmother and she told me many times that I was Camilla and Charles’ child,’ Simon says.
 ‘She didn’t just hint at it, she told me outright.”

 Dorante-Day says that he strongly resembles Camilla’s son Tom and also members of the royal family.
-He adds that he wasn’t put up for adoption until he was 18 months old and believes he was in the care of the royal family until then.
+He adds that he wasn’t put up for adoption until he was 18-months-old and believes he was in the care of the royal family until then.

-The early years of Prince Charles and Duchess Camilla will be portrayed on the hit Netflix show The Crown as the two dated in the sixties, and that is the period of time to be covered on season three, says the Inquisitr.
+The early years of Prince Charles and Duchess Camilla will be portrayed on the hit Netflix show The Crown as the two dated in the ’60s, and that is the period of time to be covered on Season 3, says the Inquisitr.

 Young adult Prince Charles will be played by Josh O’Connor, who stars in the PBS series The Durrells of Corfu, and young adult Camilla will be played by Emerald Fennell who previously starred as one of the nurses in the series Call the Midwife.
 Season 3 of The Crown will cover the early courtship of the Duke and Duchess of Cornwall.